Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 BTP credit defense plays

 • Quote the use cases.
-Map BTP credits to integrations, extensions, and Joule.
+Map credits to integrations, extensions, and Joule.

-• Reference the BAA inclusion.
-SAP Business AI Agents draw down the BTP pool.
+• Reference the agent draw down.
+SAP Business AI agents consume the BTP pool.

-• Lock a year over year carry over.
+• Lock year over year carry over.
 Unused credits should carry forward.

 • Cap the credit unit price.
-Lock the credit conversion rate for the term.
+Lock the conversion rate for the term.

-The Selective License Income Conversion is SAP's mechanism to convert legacy ECC license investment into RISE credit.
-The SLIC cap protects the buyer from a runaway ECC maintenance tail.
+The Selective License Income Conversion converts legacy ECC license value into RISE credit.
+The SLIC cap stops a runaway ECC maintenance tail.

 SLIC mechanics in plain English

-1. SAP credits a percentage of the legacy ECC license value.
+1. SAP credits a share of legacy ECC license value.
 The credit applies against the RISE subscription.

 2. The credit unlocks across the migration timeline.
-Tied to the cutover of business units.
+It is tied to the cutover of business units.

-3. The legacy maintenance continues during the bridge.
+3. Legacy maintenance continues during the bridge.
 The SLIC cap limits the bridge duration.

 4. Unused credit can lapse.
 The buyer side response is to lock the lapse rules.